wagtail/wagtail/docs/topics/images.md

 ## Image quality

-Wagtail's JPEG and WebP image quality settings default to 85 (which is quite high).
-AVIF defaults to 80.
+Wagtail's JPEG image quality settings default to 85 (which is quite high).
+AVIF and WebP default to 80.
 This can be changed either globally or on a per-tag basis.

 ### Changing globally

-Use the `WAGTAILIMAGES_AVIF_QUALITY`, `WAGTAILIMAGES_JPEG_QUALITY` and `WAGTAILIMAGES_WEBP_QUALITY` settings to change the global defaults of AVIF, JPEG and WebP quality:
+Use the `WAGTAILIMAGES_AVIF_QUALITY`, `WAGTAILIMAGES_JPEG_QUALITY` and `WAGTAILIMAGES_WEBP_QUALITY` settings to change
+the global defaults of AVIF, JPEG and WebP quality:

 ```python
 # settings.py